Code-the-Dream-School/node-essentials/assignments/assignment5-sqlintro.md

   // You don't need a try/catch because the global error handler will handle the errors
 ```

 Note: You should not return the user_id.
 That is a foreign key, and should only be known internally.

+Of course, this operation could throw an error, for example if the database is down.
+You do not need a try/catch in your controller for this, as your global error handler will take care of it.

 #### f.
 Changing Task Management: GET /tasks (index)